 On the contrary, a USDA loan cannot be used to finance the purchase of an income-producing farm.
 In fact, homes with low acreage may be more suitable for the program, since USDA may not allow a home if its land value is more than 30% of the total value of the home.
 From the USDA handbook:

 “Generally, the value of the site must not exceed 30 percent of the total value of the property.
 When the value of the site is typical for the area, as evidenced by the appraisal, and the site cannot be subdivided into two or more sites, the 30 percent limitation may be exceeded.”

 Does USDA offer a streamline refinance program?

 Yes.
 To qualify, the borrower must currently have a USDA loan currently and must live in the home.
-The new loan is subject to a 2% funding fee just like purchase loans.
+The new loan is subject to the standard funding fee and annual fee, just like purchase loans.
 Borrowers must qualify using current income, but may qualify with higher ratios than generally accepted if the payment is dropping and they have made their current mortgage payments on time.

 If the new funding fee is not being financed into the loan, the lender may not require a new appraisal.

 Can I buy a new construction home with a USDA mortgage?

 Yes.
 In fact, a new home should meet USDA minimum standards even more easily than will an existing home.
 Many housing developments are going up in USDA-eligible areas, making this loan a great choice for new homes.

 Does USDA require the property to be in good condition?